Skip to Content

 Step 8: Remove excess preservatives

-A final vacuum must be run within the cylinder to extract the excess preservatives which is returned to the work solution storage tank.
+A final vacuum must be run within the cylinder to extract the excess preservatives returned to the work solution storage tank.

 Step 9: Wait 1 to 2 days